1976 United States Senate election in North Dakota

 The 1976 U.S. Senate election for the state of North Dakota was held November 2, 1976.
 The incumbent, North Dakota Democratic NPL Party (Dem-NPL) Senator Quentin Burdick, sought and received re-election to his fourth term to the United States Senate, defeating Republican candidate Robert Stroup.

-Only Burdick filed as a Dem-NPLer, and the endorsed Republican candidate was Robert Stroup, as state senator from Hazen, North Dakota.
+Only Burdick filed as a Dem-NPLer, and the endorsed Republican candidate was Robert Stroup, a state senator from Hazen, North Dakota.
 Burdick and Stroup won the primary elections for their respective parties.

 One independent candidate, Clarence Haggard, also filed before the deadline under the American Party.